Apache Freemarker

 Attention: If you upgrade to OpenJDK 9 or later, and you are using XPath queries in templates, you will need to add Apache Xalan as a dependency, as freemarker.ext.dom can‘t use the XPath support included in OpenJDK anymore.
 It’s not needed on Oracle Java 9, or if FreeMarker is configured to use Jaxen for XPath.

 The minimum required Java version is currently Java SE 8.
-(The presence of a later version may be detected on runtime and utilized by FreeMarker.)
+(The presence of a later version is detected on runtime and utilized by FreeMarker automatically.)

 Change log